Nick Folk: 2007 season

-Folk was selected by the Dallas Cowboys in the sixth round (178th overall) of the 2007 NFL Draft.
+Folk was selected by the Dallas Cowboys in the sixth round (178th overall) of the 2007 NFL draft.
 Folk made the longest kick of his career to that point, a 53-yard game winner against the Buffalo Bills on Monday Night Football during his rookie season.
+He was named NFC Special Teams Player of the Week for Week 5.
 That season, he became the first Cowboys rookie Pro Bowl kicker, after being selected to serve as the NFC's kicker during the 2008 Pro Bowl, having gone 26-of-31 in field goal attempts and making all 53 extra points he attempted during the season.
 Folk also broke the Cowboys single-season record for most points by a placekicker (131) during his rookie season.

 2008 season

-In 2008, Folk continued his strong performance as he made 91% of his kicks and once again made all of his extra point attempts.
+In 2008, Folk continued his strong performance.
+He made 91% of his kicks and once again made all 42 of his extra point attempts.
 Following the 2008 season, Folk discovered a problem with his hip that the Cowboys medical personnel diagnosed in his flexor, but it did not heal with the prescribed treatment.
 After conducting more tests, it was discovered that Folk had a torn labrum and underwent surgery in May 2009.
 The normal recovery period would have had Folk returning near the beginning of training camp but Folk rushed his rehab and as a result, the hip did not heal properly.